ddhruvgupta/distance-app/readme.md

 ## Future Work ##

-1. CORS config for backend
+1. makes CORS config for backend more strict.
 2. API route versioning.
 3. Create Base Controller and use that in other controllers.
+4. limit the number of decimals in the distance.
+5. Invalid queries are also logged into the database, needs to be filtered.
-4. Clean up / refactoring of front end:
+6. Clean up / refactoring of front end:
     - Use Hooks
     - Single Responsibility Principle
-    -